 If you’re using some kind of gamification elements — leaderboards, active user bonuses — they also need to be easily accessible.

-Meditation — in real life and in apps — is usually guided by a trainer’s voice, so you’ll need media playback functionality at the core of your app.
-A good player will support high-quality audio and/or video.
+Meditation — in real life and in apps — is usually either guided by a trainer’s voice or supported by other kinds of sound, so you’ll need media playback functionality at the core of your app.
+It might be beneficial to offer both streaming and downloading the audio for meditations while offline.

-Note: If your meditations are in the form of audio podcasts, we recommend adding images for when the sound is on since not everyone meditates with their eyes closed.
-These can be still images or simple animations, but they should create an emotional connection of sorts with your app’s users.
+Hint: If your meditations are in the form of audio podcasts, you could add images, animations, or non-distracting videos for when the sound is on since not everyone meditates with their eyes closed.
+This could help create an emotional connection of sorts with your app’s users.

-Usually, guided meditation is done in the form of podcasts; videos can be used for workouts or yoga-supporting meditations.
-Meditation recordings should be of high quality and recorded with professional equipment.
+Meditation recordings — be that audio only or video as well — should be of high quality and recorded with professional equipment.
 Low-quality content will deter users from your product.

 The library should be searchable and structured.
 Most meditation apps catalog meditations by purpose: for sleep, for anxiety, guided meditations for beginners, and so on.
 It’s an easy and intuitive way to list recordings.
 However, you can also create your own listings or playlists — the important thing is that you explain your system to users.